ftsell/argocd-kustomize-pass/README.md

       This is required because the *ArgoCD* manifests run the container with a read-only filesystem by default.
       A possible value would be `XDG_DATA_HOME=/tmp/data`.
    3. Se the environment variable `GNUPGHOME=/app/config/gpg/keys` because that is where *ArgoCD* accumulates all keys during startup.

+### Usage Example

+This project is used by [Viva con Agua](https://www.vivaconagua.org/) to deploy its *ArgoCD*.
+You can view the deployment configuration at the [Viva-con-Agua/argocd-deploy](https://github.com/Viva-con-Agua/argocd-deploy) repository.